vesoft-inc/nebula/docs/nebula-design-concepts.md

       In Raft protocol, multi-machine synchronization depends on log ID orders, which lead to low throughput.
 Nebula Graph achieves high throughput by batch and out-of-order commit.

-- Add Raft Learner based on synchronism
+- Add Raft Learner

-      When added to cluster, new machines will be tagged as learner and pull data from leader/follower synchronically.
-The learner can neither vote nor count towards quorum.
-Once it catches up to leader, the learner will be tagged as follower and participate in Raft Protocol.
+      When a new server joins the cluster, it can be added as a learner node.
+The learner node can neither vote nor count towards quorum.
+Once it catches up to the leader's logs, it can be promoted to follower as a normal voting node.

 - Load-balance